Microbial pathogenisity in tuberculosis

 2023

-Giggil Pushpamithran, Camilla Skoglund, Fanny Olsson, Melissa Méndez, Thomas Schön, Mårten Segelmark, Olle Stendahl, Robert H. Gilman, Robert Blomgran (2023) No impact of helminth coinfection in patients with smear positive tuberculosis on immunoglobulin levels using a novel method measuring Mycobacterium tuberculosis-specific antibodies Allergy, Asthma & Clinical Immunology, Vol. 19, Article 55 Continue to DOI
+Giggil Pushpamithran, Camilla Skoglund, Fanny Olsson, Melissa Méndez, Thomas Schön, Mårten Segelmark, Olle Stendahl, Robert H. Gilman, Robert Blomgran (2023) No impact of helminth coinfection in patients with smear positive tuberculosis on immunoglobulin levels using a novel method measuring Mycobacterium tuberculosis-specific antibodies Allergy, Asthma & Clinical Immunology, Vol. 19, Article 55 (Article in journal) Continue to DOI